 International Cultural Exchange Committee

 The centerpiece of our work has been our cultural partnership with Croissy-sur-Seine, France, a beautiful town on the banks of the Seine outside of Paris and the setting for many famous Impressionist paintings.
-Our French friends — artists, musicians, museum curators, business leaders, and city officials — have visited Geneva on three separate delegation visits.
-Artists from Croissy exhibited their work here at Gallery 28, and the Rive Droite-Rive Gauche jazz group jammed with the Geneva High School Jazz Band.
-In 2013, Geneva children and Croissy children painted and exchanged scenes in the Impressionist style of the Fox River and the Seine.
+Our French friends — artists, musicians, museum curators, business leaders, and city officials — have visited Geneva on five delegation visits.
+Artists from Croissy exhibited their work here at Gallery 28 and Water Street Studios.
+We also hosted the Rive Droite-Rive Gauche jazz group jammed with the Geneva High School Jazz Band.
+In 2013, children from Croissy and Geneva had the opportunity to paint and exchange scenes of the Fox River and the Seine done in an Impressionist style.

 What We Are Doing Now